MakeSchool-Tutorials/Ramp-Level-0/P06-Functions/content.md

 > Uncomment `growOrReset();` inside of `draw`
 >

- Check in the console to see if `plant.size` is changing correctly:
+ You can check in the console to see if `plant.size` is changing correctly:

 ![console](assets/console.png "console")

-# Challenge 3: Implement the `drawPlant` function
+# Challenge 3: Display the plants

 **in `sketch.js`**